Dark Earth:

 collections.

 I went to interview Peter, now in his eighties, in Exeter.
-He told me that he knew there was much more to find – perhaps further buildings - and there was not much time to find it.
+He told me that in 1968 he knew there was much more to find – perhaps further buildings - and there was not much time to find it.
+Soon the whole area would be ripped up by the diggers.

-He and his team, he told me, worked quickly through the night and through rain and storms, knowing that the diggers were ready to move into the site.
-Soon after they had re-found the bathhouse and were thus able to slow the developers, he found this rusty piece of metal in the soil.
+He and his team, he told me, worked quickly through the night and through rain and storms, .
+Soon after they had relocated the bathhouse and were thus able to slow the developers, he found this rusty piece of metal in the soil.
 His heart thumped…

 It was a Saxon brooch.
 He was certain of it.
 He was able to date it by comparison with other Saxon brooches to around 400-450AD.
 But that was unexpected and strange.
 After the last Romans left Britain in c.420, the ruined city of Londinium had stood empty for nearly 400 years.
 Only a handful of people, neither the locals nor the Saxon immigrants, had gone in in the years of its abandonment.
 He knew this because he had seen the tiny collections of dropped and dateable items that had been found in the post-Roman layers of the city.
 But here was a rare Saxon woman who did…